rjpcasalino/web_bt/src/index.md

 > God bless Newspeak and this controlled insanity.
 We owe it all to those wonderful Thought Police.
 I am boring you. <span>&#x1F927;</span> sorry, but might I interject?

 > I will see you all in Room 101.
-This feels like cliff notes.
+This feels like cliffsnotes.
 That's what they'll say, but hey, I'll see them down by the bay.
 Well, I just may.
 Remember, only give the warning <span>&#x262A; &#x1F54C;</span> That is all.
 Good things are coming.

 > Let me explain this story about how blacks came from glory _<span>&#8230;</span>_